Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 The 100hp engine, meanwhile, has enough power for comfortable motorway cruising and getting away from the lights without being tardy.
 It’s very smooth.

 Both engines are paired to the same five-speed manual gearbox.
-You’ll find this transmission in the PSA trio, too, and it’s, well, it’s fine.
+You’ll find this transmission in the Stellantis trio, too, and it’s, well, it’s fine.
 It changes ratios, but doesn’t do so particularly pleasantly – it has a very long throw and a strangely-shaped gearknob, so you’ll find your arm flailing about quite a lot.
 It is nice and high-set though, usefully close to hand.

 How does it handle?